 Olivet engineering alumni have gone on to graduate from Michigan State University, Auburn University, University of Idaho, University of Michigan, University of Kansas, University of Illinois, University of Wisconsin, Illinois Institute of Technology, Loughborough University and Purdue University.

-As an Olivet grad, you will compete favorably with grads from the country’s top engineering programs.
+As an Olivet graduate, you will compete favorably with grads from the country’s top engineering programs.

 Employers continue to confirm that our grads come out on top in work ethic, ability to relate with others, communication skills and integrity.
 Olivet graduates are directly involved in research, engineering and product development at the cutting edge of technology.

 When you’re ready for professional licensing, your first step is taking the National Council of Examiners for Engineering and Surveying (NCEES) Fundamentals of Engineering (FE) exam.
-In 2009 and 2010, our grads who took it had a 100 percent pass rate.
+In 2012, Olivet graduates had a 92 percent first-attempt pass rage (76 percent national average) on the National Council of Examiners for Engineering and Surveying (NCEES) Fundamentals of Engineering (FE) exam.

-Alumni careers include: Biomedical engineer, CEO, structural engineer, application engineer, computer engineer, automotive engineer, electrical engineer, mechanical engineer, professor, mechanical manufacturing engineer,materials scientist, engineering supervisor, quality engineer, senior process controls engineer, among many others.
+Alumni careers include: Automotive engineer, CEO, structural engineer, application engineer, computer engineer, biomedical engineer, electrical engineer, mechanical engineer, professor, mechanical manufacturing engineer,materials scientist, engineering supervisor, quality engineer, senior process controls engineer, among many others.

-Some companies that have employed our alumni: Nissan, Honda, Ford Motor Company, General Motors, Swagelok, Whirlpool, Motorola, Intel, Argonne National Laboratory, NASA, Engineering Missions International, Northrup Grumman, U.S. Government, Delphi Corporation, U.S. Navy, Bosch Tools, Teach for America, Bimba Manufacturing, Emerson Power Transmission Corp., JVH Engineering, Lockheed Martin, and Caterpillar.
+Some companies that have employed our alumni: Nissan, Honda, Ford Motor Company, General Motors, Swagelok, Whirlpool, Motorola, Intel, Argonne National Laboratory, NASA, Engineering Missions International, Northrup Grumman, U.S. Government, Delphi Corporation, U.S. Navy, Bosch Tools, Teach for America, Bimba Manufacturing, Emerson Power Transmission Corp., JVH Engineering, Lockheed Martin, Otterbox and Caterpillar.
+Alumni story: “ONU engineering grad lands job at Otterbox”

 Olivet’s Engineering program is accredited by the Engineering Accreditation Commission of ABET, Inc.